ARFID, Neurodivergence and You

 Sensory Nope

-Sensory includes texture, taste, smell, temperature, disgust and the more ellusive “feel”.
+Sensory includes texture, taste, smell, temperature, disgust and the more elusive “feel”.
 Any of these can shift a perfectly good food into the “nope” category and we reject it.

 We evolved to ensure that foods we consumed were good for us.
 Food can be bad for a number of reasons, such as it not being food, good food has gone off, or something about the food is toxic to us.
 This makes sense – most of us don’t like the feel of sand in our food, the way that it grits in our teeth and grinds as we try to chew.
 Our instinctive response is to spit the food out, because it contains something bad.
 We may then be put off that entire portion of the dish to avoid that feeling of sand between our teeth.

 Another example is certains tastes, such as bitter.
-We evolved to avoid bitter foods when we are young as most plants that are poisonous taste bitter food.
+We evolved to avoid bitter foods when we are young as most plants that are poisonous taste bitter.
 Some people are more sensitive to bitter foods and we have a biological rejection of them even into adulthood.

 If a safe food is too bitter, or unexpectedly bitter when it usually is sweet, we might reject it.